helium/HIP/0019-third-party-manufacturers.md

 ## Apps, Software Updates & Customer Support

-Currently, Helium Inc handles all software updates and customer support for both their official hotspots and hotspots sold by RAK Wireless.
+Currently, Helium Inc handles all software updates and customer support for both their official Hotspots and Hotspots sold by RAK Wireless.

 Third-party manufacturers would be expected to manage:

 - Onboarding devices via web interface, mobile app or otherwise
-- Over-the-air (OTA) software updates to deployed hotspots
+- Over-the-air (OTA) software updates to deployed Hotspots
-- Customer support for sold hotspots, generally via email
+- Customer support for sold Hotspots, generally via email

-It is unreasonable to expect Helium Inc to maintain software for other manufacturers’ hotspots in perpetuity.
+It is unreasonable to expect Helium Inc to maintain software for other manufacturers’ Hotspots in perpetuity.
 If possible, we suggest Helium Inc open-source as much of the software around this process as possible, so future manufacturers don’t need to reinvent the wheel.

-The official Helium mobile app is the primary interface for onboarding a new hotspot.
-It was recently (Nov 12, 2020) [released as open-source](https://github.com/helium/hotspot-app) and could presumably be updated or forked by a third-party manufacturer:
+The official Helium mobile app is the primary interface for onboarding a new Hotspot.
+It was recently (Nov 12, 2020) [released as open-source](https://github.com/helium/Hotspot-app) and could presumably be updated or forked by a third-party manufacturer:

-Both Helium and RAK hotspots are (presumably) running the same miner software as available on GitHub, but software updates are handled by a proprietary process.
+Both Helium and RAK Hotspots are (presumably) running the same miner software as available on GitHub, but software updates are handled by a proprietary process.
 Additionally, there is remote access that can be used by Helium staff to diagnose and resolve issues.
 Both of these are closed-source and undocumented.
 If not open-sourced, third-party manufacturers would need to develop